ivy-llc/ivy/docs/overview/deep_dive/inplace_updates.rst

 **Mixed Functions**

-As explained in the :ref:`Function Types` section, *mixed* functions can effectively behave as either compositional or primary functions, depending on the backend that is selected.
+As explained in the `Function Types <function_types.rst>`_ section, *mixed* functions can effectively behave as either compositional or primary functions, depending on the backend that is selected.
 We must add the :code:`handle_out_argument` to the :code:`add_wrappers`key of the :code:`mixed_backend_wrappers` attribute so that the decorator gets added to the primary implementation when the backend is set.
 Here's an `example`_ from the linear function.